Docker

 # restart container

-$ docker start <container_name>
+$ docker start <container_name> Start container and enter the running container

 Image